 No, I have a day job.
 Being a handyman is just a hobby of mine.
-I have 2 children in college, so the fact that it brings in some extra income is a plus!
+I have 3 children, so the fact that it brings in some extra income is a plus!
 I'm available many evenings and weekends to work on your project.

 By the job.
 When I quote your handyman job, I will provide you with a quote that includes everything (except for materials that you should be picking out on your own like faucets or light fixtures).

 No. Payment is not required until the job is complete and you are satisfied.
 However, if the job requires me to buy expensive materials, I may request that you pay in advance for them.

 No. Because I keep my service area fairly small, I don't believe in charging a service call fee just so I'll show up in your driveway to do a job.
 I also don't require a minimum number of hours for a job since I don't charge by the hour.

 I charge a flat-rate fee for all my jobs.
 What does that mean and how does it compare to handymen that charge hourly rates?